djalbat/highmark-cli/README.md

   --client|-c                                Copy the bundled client and supporting files next to the output file

-  --server|-s                                Run a server to view the output file

   --quietly|-q                               Run with almost no console logging

   --input-file-name|-i                       The input file name, the default being 'default.md'